-Once you save the configuration, you can download the metadata file by clicking on the 'Download your configuration file.'
+Once you save the configuration, you can then download the metadata file by clicking on the 'Download your configuration file.'

 Setting up Duo Access Gateway

-Install the Duo Access Gateway in the Windows server where the Active Directory is configured, as mentioned in the prerequisites.
+Install the Duo Access Gateway in the Windows server where the Active Directory is configured as mentioned in the pre-requisites.

-Enter the path of the PHP file (.zip) you downloaded before installing the Duo Access gateway from the Duo website.
+Enter the path of the PHP file (.zip) that you downloaded before installing the Duo Access gateway from the Duo website.

 If the installer prompts you to change impersonation mode, click Yes.